-0800 self-service numbers
+0800 self-service numbers (New Zealand callers)

-This service is available seven days a week (any time, except between 5 am and 6 am) for a range of self-service options.
-Remember to have your IRD number with you when you call.
+This service is available to callers seven days a week except between 5 am and 6 am each day.
+Just make sure you have your IRD number ready when you call.

-For access to individuals' personal information, such as account balances, you'll need to be enrolled for voice ID or have a personal identification number (PIN).
-You can enrol for voice ID by calling 0800 257 843 and reset an existing PIN by calling 0800 257 777.
+For access to your account-specific information, you'll need to be enrolled with voice ID or have a PIN.
+Registering for voice ID is easy and only takes a few minutes.
+Call 0800 257 843 to enrol.